How to wear an overcoat

 Jut like you wouldn’t buy a pair of running trainers without wearing the proper socks, you shouldn’t go trying on overcoats if you’re not wearing a suit.
 The tailored lines of a suit change the proportions of your body and you’re likely to find what looked great over a T-shirt is a little too snug over your Savile Row finest.
 That said, steer clear of anything too oversized as it will just swamp you.
 Look for something with a slim cut that buttons comfortably and smooths out the silhouette.

 In terms of sleeves, the overcoat should completely cover both your suit and shirt cuff, and perhaps even reach a little further down again to accommodate the gap between cuff and glove on those particularly cold days.

-What colour should my overcoat be?
+What colour and fabric should my overcoat be?